glinares/CSCGuard/README.md

 # Usage
 CSCGuard is meant to be used in sandbox, analysis, or non-production environments.
 I simply have not tested enough conditions to guarantee it's performance or security within real user environments, please use at your own risk.
 The code is ugly but its functional, being a hack done in a single day in order to analyze some malware.

+# Default Deny Settings
+By default CSCGuard will prevent suspicious CSC execution (See MaxThreatLevel in Config).
+In order to analyze malware, set MaxThreatLevel to some ridiculous number like 999 in order to allow passthru to CSC.exe in order to collect files.

 # Installation
 - Compile the source and take the resulting CSCGuard.exe and CSCGuard.exe.config files or use the provided binaries.
 - You will need to elevate your privileges to TrustedInstaller in order to change the .NET Framework folders - I suggest using the tools RunAsSystem and RunFromToken tools in order to easily accomplish this.